stacks-network/stacks-core/sip/sip-001-burn-election.md

 This fork choice rule means that the best fork is the _longest valid_ fork.
-This fork has the most blocks available of all forks, and statistically has the highest expected proof-of-burn of all forks (i.e. over many epochs).
+This fork has the most blocks available of all forks, and statistically has the highest cumulative proof-of-burn of all forks (i.e. over many epochs).
+This is because a fork that has the most consecutive blocks will, with high probability, be produced by a succession of correct leaders who at the time of their election are selected from the set of candidates backed by the majority of the burn rate.

 This fork choice rule makes it difficult to for alternative deep forks to overtake the "canonical" fork.
 In order to carry out a deep fork, the majority coalition of leaders needs to spend